Newly Hired Fort Smith Police Employee Resigns After Being Charged With Misconduct

 “Despite a thorough background investigation and polygraph, which we normally don’t do with civilian employees, this did not come up.
-We went as far as to give him the MMPI (Minneapolis Multiphasic Personality Inventory), which civilian employees in the police department do not take except for dispatchers,” Geffken said.
+We went as far as to give him the MMPI (Minnesota Multiphasic Personality Inventory), which civilian employees in the police department do not take except for dispatchers,” Geffken said.

 Stay with 5NEWS for this developing story.